The sleeping behavior of cows changes according to the situation they are in.

 A Quick Shut-Eye While Standing Up

 While a cow may not be in a deep sleep while standing, it can doze off lightly.
 Cows don’t require a whole lot of sleep.
-A cow is similar to a human being when it comes to dozing off.
+A cow is similar to a human being when dozing off.

 We’ve all had a quick shut-eye on a moving train or while suntanning on the beach.
 So how do cows sleep?
 They doze more than they experience deep sleep.
 While they can doze off and sleep lightly on their feet, for deep REM sleep, they lie down.